sparkfun/SparkFun_Thing_Plus_NORA-W306/docs/arduino_example_7_deep_sleep_blink.md

 Once connected, choose a power source to connect to the SparkFun Thing Plus NORA-W306.
 This can be through the PTHs on the edge of the board (VU, VB, or 3V3) or the connectors (USB C, 2-pin JST, or Qwiic).
 Note that the board will draw more power through the USB C connector and VU PTH as this will power the CP2102.
 Power will also be drawn with the LiPo charger and 3.3V voltage regulator.

-Below are a few diagrams showing two possible to measure the current draw when the board is in deep sleep mode.
+Below are a few diagrams showing two possible ways to measure the current draw when the board is in deep sleep mode.

 <div style="text-align: center;">
   <table>